pytaunay/GDELT-Hadoop/Impala/README.md

 	- [O] A help message (--help | -h)

 * skel/*.sql : Contains the skeleton of the Impala queries to create the aggregate query that will create the tables for historical data, daily updates, and aggregate data.
-The script gdelt_create.sh copies the skeleton files, then populates them with the variables specified at the beginning of the script.
-It then creates a single query file named "create_aggregate.sql", which is then passed to Impala.
+The script gdelt_create.sh copies the skeleton files to temporary SQL files, then populates them with the variables specified at the beginning of the script.
+It then creates a single query file named "create_query.sql", which is then passed to Impala.

 Usage
 -----------------------------
 1. Edit the file gdelt_create.sh to reflect your local Hadoop cluster configuration List of variables to edit (\* denotes HIST, DU, or AGG, which refers to HISTorical files, Daily Updates, or AGGregated data made of both):
-	- LOG: log file directory location
+	- LOGDIR: log file directory location.
-	- NRETRY: Number of download retries before a file is skipped
+	- NRETRY: Number of download retries before a file is skipped.
-	- NPROC: Number of processes used to unzip the data files
+	- NPROC: Number of processes used to unzip the data files.
 	- IMPALA_HOST: Host on which the Impala daemon is running.
 This should be a data node.
-	- KERBEROS: Flag to set Kerberos authentication for the Impala scripts
+	- KERBEROS: Flag to set Kerberos authentication for the Impala script.
 	- TMPDIR: A temporary directory is set to save intermediary Impala query files.
 It is removed once the script has been executed.
 	- DB_NAME: The database name to use.
 If it does not exist, it will be created.
 	- DB_LOC: The location of the database on HDFS.